strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 So make sure to tun them accordingly.

 Finally, with the topic ready and with enabled tiered storage, we can start producing some messages.
-To demonstrate the tiered storage functionality, we can use a Kubernetes Job to produce large amount of messages to out topic:
+To demonstrate the tiered storage functionality, we can use a Kubernetes Job to produce a large amount of messages to our topic:

 ```yaml
 apiVersion: batch/v1